 Depending on the toxicity level, synthetic dyes are classified as low-toxicity dyes, high-toxicity dyes, and eco-friendly dyes.

-In the bottom line, it can be said that synthetic dyes are widely used for a variety of applications in different industry verticals, from food, drugs, and cosmetics to plastics and textiles.
-Synthetic dyes are the most preferred colors or colorants that make your products visually appealing and attractive to consumers and add significant value to your product.
+Synthetic dyes are widely used for various applications in different industry verticals, from food, drugs, and cosmetics to plastics and textiles.
+They are the most preferred colors or colorants that make your products visually appealing and attractive to consumers and add significant value to your product.